 Blood feud.
 Picture the Hatfields and McCoys.
 Consider the long hatred between modern Israel and some of its neighbors.
 Someone gets hurt or killed, and the family won’t rest until the other side suffers a similar loss.
-Ancient Israel made this practice the responsibility of the Goel or avenger.
+Ancient Israel made this practice of retribution the responsibility of the Goel or avenger.
 Remember the kinsman-redeemer?
 This is the same man, but now he must seek revenge rather than redemption.
 You’ve heard, and perhaps seen first-hand, how this can cause an unending cycle of violence.
 In wisdom God establishes a better plan: the cities of refuge.

 ‘When you cross the Jordan into Canaan, select some towns to be your cities of refuge, to which a person who has killed someone accidentally may flee.
 They will be places of refuge from the avenger, so that a person accused of murder may not die before he stands trial before the assembly.
 These six towns you give will be your cities of refuge.
 Give three on this side of the Jordan and three in Canaan as cities of refuge.
 These six towns will be a place of refuge for Israelites, aliens and any other people living among them, so that anyone who has killed another accidentally can flee there.
 Numbers 35:10-15

 Note that these refuges are established for those who commit non-premeditated murder or who cause accidental death.
 Anyone accused of murder could flee to the refuge city for a hearing, but the law assumes that the man who purposefully commits murder will be found guilty and be executed.
 Guilt must be proven by the testimony of two or more witnesses.
 And what happens to the man who caused death but did not commit premeditated murder?
 He is spared but must remain in the city.
 If he leaves the city he may be lawfully executed by the Goel/avenger.
 Only when the high priest dies can the accused leave the city and be free from attack by the avenger.